-To make matters worse, smaller feature sizes also limit the maximum tolerable current densities, because small material defects will cause a dramatic change in resistance or even damage of the wires.
-As a result, maximum tolerable current densities must decrease to maintain a constant reliability [1], [2].
-The ITRS [1] indicates that all minimum-sized interconnects will be EM-affected by 2018.
-Therefore, any further downscaling of wire sizes is increasingly restricted by current density constraints (marked by the yellow region B in Figure 1).
+To make matters worse, smaller feature sizes limit the maximum tolerable current densities, because small material defects will cause a dramatic change in resistance or even damage of the wires.
+As a result, maximum tolerable current densities must decrease to maintain a constant reliability [1,2].
+The ITRS [1] indicates that all minimum-sized interconnects have been EM-affected since 2018.
+Therefore, any further downscaling of wire sizes is increasingly restricted by current density constraints (marked by the yellow region B in Fig. 2).

 Taking into account that the total interconnect length per IC will continue to increase, reliability requirements per length unit of the wires need to increase in order to maintain overall IC reliability.
-However, the future decrease in interconnect reliability due to EM - as noted above - conflicts with these requirements.
-As the ITRS states that there are no known solutions to meet the EM-related reliability requirements of technologies in approximately 5 years from now (Figure 1, red region C), there is a strong need for time-efficient, full-chip EM analysis.
+However, the future decrease in interconnect reliability due to $\rm EM$ - as noted above - conflicts with these requirements.
+As the ITRS states that there are no known solutions to meet the EM-related reliability requirements of technologies in the near future (Fig. 2, red region C), there is a strong need for time-efficient, full-chip EM analysis.